 By HANNAH MARTIN

-Covering everything from system design to German corporate hierarchies, Hong’s first couple of years at idalab have been full of challenge and opportunity – which is just how she likes it
+Covering everything from system design to German corporate hierarchies, Hong’s two years at idalab have been full of challenge and opportunity – which is just how she likes it

 Why did you join idalab?